k-neha19/k-neha19/README.md

 Hey there!
 I'm **K Neha** — a passionate problem-solver who loves turning ideas into working systems!
 I enjoy building applications with **Java & Spring Boot** and powering them with the strength of **DevOps automation**.

-💫 With hands-on experience in **CI/CD pipelines, Jenkins, Maven, Ansible, Terraform, Docker**, and cloud basics,
+💫 With hands-on experience in **CI/CD pipelines, Jenkins, Maven, Ansible, Terraform, Docker**, and cloud.
 I love creating smooth, automated, and production-ready solutions.

 I’m driven by curiosity, creativity, and the thrill of watching code go from